Table of Contents

-Education develops child personality physically, mentally, emotionally and over all.
-The government started Right Of Children To Free & Compulsory Education to make child educated fully.
-86th Amendment) Act, 2002 inserted Article 21-A in the Constitution of India to provide free and compulsory education of all children in the age group of six to fourteen years as a Fundamental Right.
-Here we are going to learn in detail about Right Of Children To Free & Compulsory Education benefits.
+Education develops a child’s personality physically, mentally, emotionally and overall.
+The government started the Right Of Children To Free & Compulsory Education to make children educated fully.
+86th Amendment) Act, 2002 inserted Article 21-A in the Constitution of India to provide free and compulsory education for all children in the age group of six to fourteen years as a Fundamental Right.
+Here we are going to learn in detail about the Right of Children To Free & Compulsory Education benefits which is a significant topic for exams like CTET.

-Right Of Children To Free & Compulsory Education
+Right Of Children To Free and Compulsory Education

 86th Constitutional Amendment, 2002